In defining the PMO KPIs, you are in one of three places:

 Establish KPI Vocabulary

 First, let’s define what KPIs are.
 In short, the KPI is a measurement of the organization’s goals and how you are meeting them.
 In this example, we are specifically speaking to PMO organizations.
-You will find very amplified versions of KPI definition but your KPI vocabulary needs to be one that is already established in your organization’s culture, or you are defining it now.
+You will find very simplified versions of KPI definition but your KPI vocabulary needs to be one that is already established in your organization’s culture, or you are defining it now.
 Large or small, the team need to understand what KPIs mean to your PMO and its stakeholders.

 Each term, like KPI, need to be defined as you build out your KPI structure.
 In PMOs, terms like a project, portfolio, governance, resource, benefits realization, deliverables, success, and hours all have meaning.
 As you decide on what KPIs will be measured and monitored, you need to discuss and agree on the definitions.
 Draft up a KPI Project charter and add your descriptions now; because I highly doubt anyone will do it later.